aslamovamir/jobs-board-db-design-final-project/README.md

 schedule interviews with the companies favoured.

 # Technical Information
 © JobsBoard is a console application built in Python programming language (Python 3.9).
-For the backend data storage, it uses SQLite.
+For the backend data storage, it uses SQLite3.